Advising Information for Early Childhood Education / Special Education

 For students with an Applied Associates Degree in ECE, who work in preschool settings, there is an online option available.

-Transfer students with a baccalaureate degree outside of Education seeking initial licensure in Early Childhood Education (dual licensure) need to apply for Professional Education and can then either apply for the on campus cohort (face to face) or the ECE4U cohort (online and on one Saturday per month).
-For further information contact Kristal Kagy.
+Transfer students with a baccalaureate degree outside of Education seeking initial licensure in Early Childhood Education (dual licensure) need to apply for Professional Education first.
+They can then apply during fall admission for the Early Childhood Education major (face to face on campus cohort).
+They can then have their transcripts reviewed by a transfer advisor.
+See: http://www.uww.edu/admissions/transfer/